KasHir/flats-raster-vector-converter/README.md

 - **File Format**: PNG (raster image)
 - **Example Command**: `python converter.py input.png output.svg`

+The ideal input is a line-art style raster image, which can be prepared using image processing tools such as the ControlNet processor with Canny edge detection or line-art conversions.

 ### Output
 - **File Format**: SVG (vector image)
 - **Details**: The output SVG file will contain the optimized vector paths suitable for CNC milling and other NC machines.